-Receiving a settlement agreement (VSO) can be exciting.
-Your employer proposes to terminate the employment contract by mutual agreement.
+Receiving a settlement agreement (VSO) can be stressful.
+With this your employer proposes to terminate the employment contract by mutual agreement.
 But what should you do?

 First steps